setlog/debug-k8s/README.md

 ### Creating a docker image

-Our service has only one `/hello` endpoint and writes just a few logs.
-The interesting part is in the Dockerfile:
+Our service has only one endpoint `/hello` and writes just a few logs.
+Let's checkout the Dockerfile for delve:

 ```Dockerfile
 FROM golang:1.13-alpine